Analysis

 Steinberger's move to OpenAI may not have been entirely one-directional.
 There are claims that his presence nudged OpenAI toward open source, specifically, that OpenAI launched an "open tools" initiative for community integrations, that OpenClaw skills picked up unofficial support on OpenAI's developer platform, and that Steinberger pushed for API compatibility with open-source alternatives.

 I'd flag all three as unconfirmed.
-What's actually on the record is narrower: Steinberger joined OpenAI to work on agent and multi-agent systems, and OpenClaw stays open source.
+What's actually on the record is narrower: Steinberger joined OpenAI to work on agent and multi-agent systems, and OpenClaw stays open source (opens in a new tab).
 Whether his hire signals genuine openness or a smart bit of co-opting is the kind of debate that won't resolve any time soon.

 The Health of the Ecosystem